zsoterr/docker-resource-usage/README.txt

  - influxdb: the data will be stored in database (sq3lite)
  - grafana: graphical interface for metrics,historical data
 - 2 networks:
- - backend: network link between containers (similar to internal network,without exposing ports to external network)
+ - backend: network link between containers (internal network, without exposing port(s) to external network)
  - frontend: link between cadvisor+grafana and external network (using bridge driver)

 I. PRE-requierements:
 - ensure if everything goes well within your environment.
-For example: you have enough free space, docker daemon runs and works well, etc.
+For example: you have enough free space, docker daemon is running and works well, etc.
 - create the necessary directory structure.
 We will store the data of containers here.
 For example:
 /srv/metrics-data/monitoring/influxdb